mangodairy/mytest/_Kubernetes/KubernetesPart_Pods4.md

 ---
-title: "Pods"
+title: "Create your First Pod."
 excerpt: "In this module, we will go through the basics of pods and understand the structure of pod definition."
 header:
   overlay_color: "#80aaff              "
   teaser: /assets/images/kuberneties/Day4.png
-  excerpt: "Different Types of Pods."
+  excerpt: "Create your First Pod and understand the Pod definition file."
   show_overlay_excerpt: false
   show_date: true
 sidebar: